hongshancapital/interview-assignments/qa/server/Readme.md

 List entry

-## Test - Just implement part of happy path test for API level, not include unit test
+## Test - Just implement part of happy path tests for API level, not include unit test

 ### Mock test - No need to start the server
 ```